VargasAdrian/gartner_saas_import/README.md

 # Installation
 Make sure you have the .NET 6 SDK installed and dotnet as a path variable in your system.
 Download it in the following link: [https://dotnet.microsoft.com/en-us/download/dotnet/6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

+The first step is to install the package dependencies in both projects by opening the terminal in ./import_test and running: **dotnet restore**

 # Running the code
 ## Import script
 Before executing the script make sure the appsettings is set up correctly.
 Make sure the Capterra and SoftwareAdvice attributes target the desired file path.
+Both files are located in: ./feed-products

-Once the appsettings file is set up, open the terminal in ./import_saas folder and execute "dotnet run"
+Once the appsettings file is set up, open the terminal in ./import_saas folder and execute **dotnet run**

 ## Unit tests
-Open the terminal in ./import_test folder and execute "dotnet test"
+Open the terminal in ./import_test folder and execute **dotnet test**

 # Summary
 For the coding assesment I chose to work with tools I am already familiar with.
 The script is a .NET 6 console app and the unit testing framework used is XUnit.